-Our crop production has been aided by the construction of two large greenhouses with water system facilities for vegetable and food production.
-This is a first for Kasulu district and has created great excitement in Zeze and beyond – especially when watching our first crop of tomatoes and peppers grow!
+This is a first for Kasulu district and created great excitement in Zeze and beyond – especially when watching our first crop of tomatoes and peppers grow!

-The growing of food crops has increased by more than 500% in the past four years and are making improvement in living standards among families in Zeze and Kasulu District as a whole.
+Food crop production has increased dramatically in the past four years and is helping to improve living standards among families in Zeze and Kasulu District as a whole.

 “Food was a big challenge to my family, I didn’t have enough food throughout the year, I didn’t even manage to farm more land and support my family’s education.
 I adapted improved farming and made more sacks of harvests from 2 to 19 sacks of maize per one acre.
-I pay school fees, school uniform, feed the family and the school works of my children are doing well” – Jefason.
+I pay school fees, school uniform, feed the family and my children are doing well in school” – Jefason.

 Small Loans & Farmer Training

-Such loans can give people from the community a chance to undergo business and farming training, education, and expand their farming which can all lead to better livelihoods for themselves, and as a contribution to the community and environment.
+Such loans can give people from the community a chance to undergo business and farming training, education, and expand their farming.
+This can lead to better livelihoods for themselves, and as well a contribution to the community and environment.